-Capital One Miles have become a premier transferable currency system over the past several years.
-In addition to Capital One’s long-popular ability to cover travel charges with points, Capital One miles cards feature 1:1 transfers to a range of valuable airline and hotel partners.
-Furthermore, Capital One makes it very easy to combine rewards between your cards or even between cardholders.
-Capital One’s “Miles” rewards compete directly with other transferable points programs such as Chase Ultimate Rewards, Citi ThankYou Points, and Amex Membership Rewards.
+Capital One “Miles” have become a premier transferable currency system over the past several years.
+In addition to having the ability to cover travel charges with points, Capital One Miles can also be transferred to a range of airline and hotel partners, creating the possibility for high-value redemptions.
+Capital One is also among the easiest programs with which to combine rewards between your cards, or even between different cardholders.

-Earning Capital One “Miles”
+How to earn Capital One “Miles”

 Earn Capital One Miles from credit cards

 The easiest and quickest way to earn Capital One “miles” is through Capital One® Venture® and Capital One® Spark® Miles credit card welcome offers.
-Below are the current Capital One cards that earn Capital One miles.
+Below are the current cards that earn Capital One miles.

 Card Offer and Details |